YINI-lang/YINI-spec/README.md

 ## ℹ️ What is YINI?

-**YINI (Yet another INI)** is a minimal and human-readable configuration file format with a formally defined grammar and a specification.
+**YINI** is a minimal and human-readable configuration file format with a formally defined grammar and a specification.
 It was designed for straightforward configuration, with improvements over classic INI and a simpler structure than YAML, JSON, or TOML.
+YINI stands for *"Yet another INI"* — a nod to its inspiration from the familiar INI style.

 YINI aims to be clean, consistent, and structured — Intended for both manual and programmatic editing.